EvoShield

 EvoShield is an American brand that specializes in protective gear.
 Some of EvoShield products are wrist guards, elbow guards, as well as rib and heart protectors for the sports of baseball, gridiron football, lacrosse and softball.

 EvoShield patented the "Gel-to-Shell" technology, a material that reacts with elements in the air and turns the product from a soft, moldable material to a hard and durable shell.
 In October 2016, the company was acquired by Wilson Sporting Goods Co., a subsidiary of Amer Sports Corporation.
 Wilson currently manufactures and sells high performance gloves, bats, uniforms, apparel, protective gear, accessories, and player development equipment and training tools through its Wilson Ball Glove, Louisville Slugger, DeMarini and ATEC brands.
 The Company markets and sells EvoShield-branded products through its baseball and softball business unit.
 Wilson will market and sell EvoShield as a stand-alone brand, similar to how it is sold today.

 History

 EvoShield was established in 2006 under the name All Sports Armour.
 Initial expertise was derived from a chemist, a cardiologist, and a group of former collegiate and professional athletes.
 After two years of extensive research, design, field and lab testing, the founders released their impact-dispersing protection to the public in 2007.
-Products are widely available at such sporting goods retailers as Dick's Sporting Goods, The Sports Authority, Hibbett Sports, Sport Chalet, and Academy Sports and Outdoors among others.
+Products are widely available at such sporting goods retailers as Dick's Sporting Goods, Hibbett Sports, Sport Chalet, and Academy Sports and Outdoors among others.

+In October 2024, announced a partnership with the University of Virginia baseball team, marking their first foray into creating NCAA baseball uniforms.